Hammarn/1MB335/Lab4.md

 If tRNAscan identified features that GeSeq did not find, add them to the GeSeq output as follow: For example, let’s say that tRNAscan found the tRNA for tyrosine, which GeSeq did not find.
 We will need to add it in the GeSeq output. tRNAscan will use the three-letter code "tyr", we see from our translation table that the one letter code is Y (Table 2).
 In addition, we see in tRNAscan output that the anti-codon for tyrosine is GTA.
 Therefore, the correct format for the gene name will be “trnY-GUA” (all T’s become U’s because we are dealing with RNA not DNA, and "trn" stands for tRNA).
 Refer back to tRNAscan for the boundaries of this tRNA.
 In the GenBank formatted text file enter the missing tRNAs using the same format as presented for the tRNAs that GeSeq did find.

-### Use blast to fine-tune the boundaries of your features
+### Step 3: Use web-based blast to confirm features boundaries

 The boundaries (i.e. start and end) identified by GeSeq for the different features might not be accurate.
 One way to verify the accuracy of the boundaries is to perform a blast.
 For that, you need to navigate to the GenBank entry of your close relative or reference (see Table 1 in Session 3 if you do not remember!).
 GenBank is the default format of the NCBI entry, e.g. [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_001328.1) for Caenorhabditis elegans).
 In the top right of your reference’s GenBank page is a dropdown box titled 'send'.
 Click on this and select 'coding sequences' in .fasta protein format, this will open the file on your computer.
 The file contains the amino acid sequence of all the protein coding features of your reference.
 We will use these sequences to finalize the boundaries of the protein features that we have imported from GeSeq by BLASTing the reference sequence against your own.